 I love the Arte Nouveau look of the Metro.

 This flower market was renamed in honor of Queen Elizabeth.

 We got there early and viewed the inside in awe.
 We waited in a rather long line to climb to the top.
 They kinda corral you at various points in the tour – the gift shop, the gargoyles, the top level, before releasing you to descend.

 The bells are outside in the courtyard.
 There’s a lovely garden and park too!

 A fun café across the street from Notre Dame.

 Check out this time machine rickshaw.
 Love it!

-Dinner at La Salle à Manger.
-This was our absolute favorite restaurant in Paris.
+Dinner at Ma Salle à Manger.
+This is our absolute favorite restaurant in Paris.
 Such fun and delectable food.
-The waiter was darling and took the kids on a tour to pick out their ice flavor.
+The waiter was darling and took the kids on a tour of the restaurant to pick out their ice flavor after they ate.

 Apparently, to the right of this sandy park, Johnny Depp used to live there.